mattcarp/atmos-downmix/README.md

 - Configurable output format, channels, and bitrate
 - Integration with FFmpeg 7.x for advanced audio processing
 - Unit tests with JUnit for Java and Jest for Node.js
-- Enhanced tests to verify output file attributes using `ffprobe`

 ## Prerequisites